vanruc/todoApp/README.md

 ### Todo Edit View
 In the previous section we already finish the `project edit view`.
 We will go to create out final view for `Todo Edit view`.

-`Todo Edit view` may have interface like below:
+`Todo Edit view` will have an interface like below:
 ![](doc_img_src/todoeditview.png)

-It included 2 parts:
+It includes 2 parts:
 1. General Information
 2. Process